jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/fourth-month/MinutesForMeetingForWorshipForBusiness.md

     1. Ministry and Oversight Committee (Minutes attached)

-        1. Action needed: State of the Meeting Report (attached) needs to be approved.
+        1. Action needed: State of the Meeting Report (Appendix A at end) needs to be approved.
 [Molly][MollyWingate] read the State of the Meeting Report and added to the report.
 The report was reported.